Dog Tug Toy Safety Guide: How to Choose and Use Tug Toys Safely

 Signs That a Tug Toy Is No Longer Safe

 Even the most durable dog tug toy will eventually wear out.
+Replace the toy if you notice:

-• Loose rope fibers
+Loose rope fibers Reduced toy size

-• The dog can easily tear it apart
+Hard internal materials exposed Dog can easily tear it apart

 FAQ: Tug Toy Safety